The Promise of Roberts Field

 By elevating our expectation of children, we enrich and extend their perception of what they believe is possible to contribute to and achieve in life.
 By taking inspirational and invigorating academic standards and interweaving them with creative mediums and expanses of life, we uplift and enhance education and teach children to reach far within themselves and go joyfully, competently, and brilliantly into the world.

 Khahtee V. Turner is the founder of The Roberts Field School.
 After founding and directing the programs of Studio Creative Play since 2003 , she was moved to extend the mission and philosophy of Studio into the elementary realm of education.
-Through partnering and consulting with extraordinary, progressive, education-based elementary school educators, Khahtee has been able to launch Roberts Field School, it's name derived from her late mother's name,
+Through partnering and consulting with extraordinary educators with a strong understanding of progressive approaches, it's name derived from her late mother's name,

 Graduates of The Roberts Field School are unique as intricately and expansively developed elementary school students.
 Their minds, hearts, and skills have been unified with their individual gifts as academic learners, creative people, and deeply reflective and compassionate young citizens.
 Our graduates perceive of themselves as active learners and citizens prepared and responsible to give back to society.
 They have a strong perception of the vastness and diversity of the world, art, and innovation that have shaped experiences across the globe.
 They understand the intrinsic capacity in all of us to be change-makers and agents of peace.
 They deeply appreciate diversity in all aspects of humanity around them, stand up for social justice, and seek out others who mindfully and generously observe, contribute, reflect, and apply themselves in their school community.

 Graduating students of Roberts Field are creative, caring, and highly knowledgeable students.
 They desire to be challenged in order to reach their goals and propel themselves forward, confidently in building all of their dreams and upholding the expectations and structures of their next learning environment.